JamesZhaoCCC/FetchHW-ParseJSON/README.md

 How to Run:

-The JSON is being parsed from A URL so make sure you have a stable internet connection.
+The JSON is being parsed from a URL so make sure you have a stable internet connection.
 Make sure to have the latest version of Android Studio installed.

 Run "git clone https://github.com/JamesZhaoCCC/FetchHW-ParseJSON.git" in your desired directory.
-You should recieve the project files and the readme.md files.
+You should receive the project files and the readme.md files.

 Run android studio and open the project files.